the-road-to-learn-react/the-road-to-react/manuscript/react-modern/jsx.md

 export default App;
 ~~~~~~~

 JSX is a syntax extension to JavaScript.
 In the past, JavaScript files which made use of JSX [had to use](https://github.com/airbnb/javascript/pull/985) the *.jsx* instead of the *.js* extension.
 However, these days the underlying build tools (read: compiler/bundler) [can be configured to acknowledge JSX in a .js file](https://www.robinwieruch.de/minimal-react-webpack-babel-setup/).
 If they are configured this way, they will transpile JSX to JavaScript.
-Tools like create-react-app take care of this for us, because they have all the internal build tools (e.g. Webpack, Babel) in place to make this happen.
-So you don't need to worry about these kind of setup related topics as a beginner.
+Tools like Vite embrace the *.jsx* extension though, because it makes it more explicit for developers.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~